- Team Lead

-FAC Solar is the first of Brooklyn's second largest owner and operator of affordable housing, a 46 building multi-family building portfolio.
+FAC Solar is a distributed solar project bringing community solar to the 46 multi-family building portfolio.
 Fifth Avenue Committee, Inc. (FAC) together with Project Team partners Community Grid & Electric (CGE), Brooklyn Power (BP), and Zero Carbon Corporation (ZCC) are developing a portfolio of solar photovoltaic arrays on all economically and structurally viable rooftops of FAC-owned affordable housing and community facility properties.
 The partnership with FAC provides families living in multi-family building with the cost savings and sustainability benefits from solar electricity currently enjoyed by single-family homeowners.

 FAC Solar Project Sponsor Fifth Avenue Committee (FAC) is a 39 year old community development corporation established in 1978 with the mission to advance economic and social justice in South Brooklyn and throughout NYC by building vibrant, diverse communities where residents have genuine opportunities to achieve their goals and the power to shape the community’s future.
 To achieve its mission, FAC develops and manages affordable housing and community facilities; creates economic opportunities and ensures access to economic stability; provides student-centered adult education and literacy classes; organizes residents and workers; and combats displacement caused by gentrification.

 Lead Developer Community Grid & Electric (CGE) (d/b/a Gowanus Grid & Electric) is a Brooklyn-based developer and retail distributor for Community Distributed Generation projects and local energy benefits.
 CGE and the project team specialize in multifamily and commercial properties in NYC.